-6.2 OUR COMMERCIAL ACTIVITY
+6.2 THE COUNCIL'S COMMERCIAL ACTIVITY

-The Council does not currently have any commercial activities that have been funded from borrowing.
+The council does not currently have any commercial activities that have been funded from borrowing.
 We hold a number of investment properties as part of our asset base which generate a rental return.
-Some of these properties were originally acquired as part of a regeneration strategy and externally funded.
-However the purpose of continuing to hold these properties is for income generation to support the budget.
+These properties were originally acquired as part of a regeneration strategy and externally funded.
+However the primary purpose of continuing to hold these properties is for income generation to support the budget.

 Rental incomes are subject to periodic review in line with the terms of agreement and subject to external professional advice.
-The Council's fees and charges policy requires that a review is undertaken on a periodic basis (at least once every administration) to evaluate the cost/benefit of retaining ownership of these assets.
-The Council will occasionally receive an offer to purchase these assets at which point an investment appraisal is undertaken in order to provide robust financial advice on the offer.
+The council's fees and charges policy requires that a review is undertaken on a periodic basis (at least once every administration) to evaluate the cost / benefit of retaining ownership of these assets.
+The council will occasionally receive an offer to purchase these assets at which point an investment appraisal is undertaken in order to provide robust financial advice on the offer.